axew3/phpBB-image-attachments-rotation/README.md

     /ext/w3all/imageattachrotation

-so follow installing the new 1.0.4
+then follow installing the new 1.0.4

 ## Install